How to Organize Google Workspace for Personal and Sales Email (2026 Guide)

 CAN-SPAM minimum requirements:

-- Accurate From name and address — no fake senders
+- Accurate From name and address — no fake senders or misleading aliases

-- Non-deceptive subject lines
+- Non-deceptive subject lines that match the email content

-- Physical postal address in the footer
+- Physical postal address in the email footer

-- Clear identity of the sender and organization
+- Clear identity of the sender and organization in every message

-- Opt-out honored immediately
+- Opt-out honored immediately upon request

-- Data retention policy for contact records
+- Data retention policy for prospect contact records — do not keep data indefinitely

 For more on building compliant outbound sequences, read the guide on personalizing outbound sales emails at scale.
+And for template ideas that work within these constraints, see our B2B sales email templates collection.

 FAQ